CONTACT US

 How much does the meal cost?

-The cost of the dinner is usually between £20-25.
-As we have to inform venues of the number of diners, we need to have confirmation of attendance not later than Monday evening of the week concerned, preferably in reply to our Evite sign up system.
+The cost of the 2-course dinner on the 2nd Wednesday of each month is usually £35, where as the light buffet meetings are £18.
+As we have to inform venues of the number of diners, we need to have confirmation of attendance not later than the Friday evening before the meeting, by registering and paying on TicketTailor.

 What is the membership process?